gchq/sleeper/docs/deployment-guide.md

 we may add support for prebuilt artifacts, in which case the EC2 will not be needed to deploy Sleeper.
 A production instance of Sleeper is likely to also need some extra security setup, and this environment may not be useful for this.

-Note that for general administration of an existing Sleeper instance it is not necessary to connect to an environment EC2.
+For general administration of an existing Sleeper instance it is not necessary to connect to an environment EC2.

 If you run `sleeper environment`, you'll get a shell inside a Docker container where you can run `aws`, `cdk` and Sleeper `environment` commands directly, without prefixing with `sleeper`.